Abidin Dino: Unforgettable friendship

 Although Abidin Dino lived abroad, he never severed relations with Turkey and his friends there, and took a close interest in everything that occurred, particularly in the political field.
 He was always delighted to cooperate with other artists and writers, writing prefaces and drawing illustrations for his friends' books with unbounded generosity.

 After more than a decade's absence he visited Turkey in 1969 to open an exhibition of his work.
 From then on he came more frequently, participating in both one-person and mixed exhibitions.
 In 1979 he was elected honorary president of the National Union of the Visual Arts (UNAP) in France.
 His film "Goal!
 World Cup 1966" (1966) was a spectacular tribute to his visual sensitivity and brought him the "Flaherty prize".
 This film about the 1966 World Cup final is a documentary that did not confine itself to football matches, but included fascinating footage of people in London and elsewhere in England.

 Master of drawing

-Abidin Dino was interested in everything that was alive, skillfully capturing images with his brush, pencil and camera.
-He had two favorite themes: hands and flowers.
+Abidin Dino was interested in everything that was alive, skilfully capturing images with his brush, pencil and camera.
+He had two favourite themes: hands and flowers.
 In a book of small drawings, which he did for his wife Guzin published on the tenth anniversary of his death, glimpses of the love and sense of solidarity are seen, which were his inspiration.
 Entitled "Guzin's Abidins", this book consists of drawings and essays by Abidin Dino.

 One may come across his name in numerous art galleries and museums around the world, in a poem, the lyrics of a song, or a book.
-Not only is he one of the pioneers of modern Turkish painting, but produced masterful works in such disparate fields as caricature, sculpture, ceramics, cinema, and literature.
+Not only is he one of the pioneers of modern Turkish painting but produced masterful works in such disparate fields as caricature, sculpture, ceramics, cinema, and literature.

-Dino died on 7 December 1993 at the Villejuif Hospital in Paris.
-He was laid to rest in the Aşiyan Cemetery in Istanbul.